ngernest/mica/README.md

-# Automated Property-Based Testing (PBT) for OCaml Modules
+# Automated Property-Based Testing for OCaml Modules

 ## Building & running
 This project compiles with `dune build`.